Phone:

 Step-by-Step Assembly Instructions

-First, collect all needed parts like frames, braces, castors, and more.
+First, collect all needed parts like scaffold frames, braces, castors, and more.
+Ensure the scaffold frames are made from high-carbon steel and virgin materials for durability and safety.
 Make sure the base is stable and level to hold the scaffolding, workers, and materials.
 Here’s how to assemble it smoothly:

 Use locking pins for secure assembly if needed.
 When using scaffolding systems with rolling towers, follow the 3 to 1 rule for platform height.